ChenSysu/homepage/about.md

   Hi there!
 </p>
 ## About
 This is Weiwei Chen's homepage.
 Weiwei Chen recently received his Ph.D.
 Degree at [Institute of Logic and Cognition](http://logic.sysu.edu.cn/) (ILC) and Department of Philosophy, [Sun Yat-sen University](http://www.sysu.edu.cn/2012/en/index.htm), China.
-He is on the academic job market this year.

-Weiwei's research falls in interdisciplinary areas such as logic, argumentation theory, artificial intelligence.
-Now his research has been to get a better understanding of how best to aggregate the argumentative positions of several individual agents.

-He obtained his master's degree in Logic from Sun Yat-sen University and did a bachelor of Computer Science at [Guangzhou University](http://english.gzhu.edu.cn/), China.
-He used to be a guest Ph.D. candidate at IllC, University of Amsterdam, served as a member of the [COSMOC](https://staff.fnwi.uva.nl/u.endriss/group.php) group which led by [Ulle Endriss](https://staff.fnwi.uva.nl/u.endriss/).

 You can see his CV in [here](http://chenww.com/cv_weiweichen.pdf) and his picture in [here](http://chenww.com/weiwei.jpg).